 Pricing is a little more complex compared to Udemy because although Udacity does provide free courses (that come without a certificate), their Nanodegrees start at $399 per month (each one varying in price and duration).

-But again, as a course creator/instructor, there’s no cost to you.
-However, this is NOT an open platform that anyone can join.
+But again, as a course creator or instructor, there’s no cost to you.
+However, this is not an open platform that anyone can join.
 You must apply to become an instructor with Udacity, and it’s not necessarily an easy platform to get accepted into.
 That’s because Udacity seeks established industry professionals that have worked at Fortune 500 organizations or owned their own successful tech businesses.

-Udemy vs. Udacity Review: What You Will Earn
+Udemy vs. Udacity Review: What You Can Earn

-An important part of this is to understand how much you can earn on each platform (and how you will earn).
+An important part of this is understanding how much you can earn on each platform.
 Let’s start with Udemy, and what you can expect to receive as one of their instructors.

 On Udemy, you can publish as many paid and free courses as you like.
 The money you earn depends on the number of courses you sell, with the breakdown as such: